-From choosing the perfect diamond shape to setting style, deciding what gold you want to feature on your ring is a personal preference.
-14 karat gold comes in yellow, white and rose — each beautiful and complementary to many ring styles.
-If you’re in the beginning stages of deciding between white, yellow, and rose gold, check out this guide to learn more about what color is right for you and the style you want!
+Deciding what gold color you want to feature on your ring is a personal preference.
+Jewelry in 14k gold comes in white, yellow, or rose gold — each beautiful and complementary to many ring styles.
+If you’re in the beginning stages of deciding between white, yellow, and rose gold, check out this guide to learn more about what color is right for you and your style!

-14 karat gold is the most popular choice, in terms of purity, for engagement rings and wedding bands.
-Most jewelers, including Clean Origin, will recommend 14k gold for your jewelry, because it is the best for long term wear while still keeping its luster.
-The biggest advantages of choosing 14k gold over 18k and 24k are its durability and value for money.
+The most popular choice of metal for engagement rings and wedding bands is 14k gold.
+Most jewelers, including Clean Origin, will recommend 14k gold for jewelry because it is durable and best for long-term wear.
+The most significant advantages of choosing 14k gold over 18k and 24k are its durability and value for money.

 Durability of 14k Gold